Smoking Fish

 Hot Smoking Fish at Home

 Uniformity of smoking and drying is difficult to achieve in traditional wood fired smokers when products are placed on different levels.
-Fish on the bottom sticks will be dried while the fish higher up the smoker, surrounded by wet, steamy smoke that has already passed the fish below, will become wetter.
-Wet fish will attract more soot and unburned particles and its color is poorer.
+Fish on the bottom sticks will be dried, while the fish higher up the smoker, surrounded by wet, steamy smoke that has already passed the fish below, will become wetter.
+Wet fish will attract more soot and unburned particles, and its color is poorer.
 More heat is present in the back of the smoker than in the front.
 To compensate for these irregularities, the smoked products were rotated.
 The back of the fish or the skin of the fillet should face the back of the smoker.
-That allows for the better judgment of the fish color and protects the flesh from higher temperatures that are normally found in the back of the smoker.
+This allows for the better judgment of the fish color and protects the flesh from higher temperatures that are normally found in the back of the smoker.

 A big advantage that a hobbyist has over a commercial producer is that he can experiment at will.
-He can introduce into the sawdust fresh herbs such as sage, rosemary, dill, crushed juniper berries, bay leaf or celery leaves.
+He can introduce into the sawdust fresh herbs such as sage, rosemary, dill, crushed juniper berries, bay leaf, or celery leaves.
 A typical process for hot smoking bigger fish (carp, eel, red fish):

 • 1st hour- gradually increase the temperature to 158° F (70° C) to dry the fish.